Guarantees for data-driven control of nonlinear systems using semidefinite programming: A survey: Data-driven control by approximate nonlinearity cancellation and feedback linearization

 While this condition might only be possible for special cases, e.g., the polynomial system in \cite{NonlinearityCancell} (Example 10), it is always satisfied for an input-affine continuous-time system with linear input matrix.
 For a purely linear system description, \cite{NonlinearityCancell} (Corollary 2) requires in addition to \eqref{Input_trafo} that the nonlinearity $a^T\tilde{\Psi}_v(Y(t))$ can be exactly cancelled.
 The remaining data-driven inference of the unknowns $a$ and $b$ and the nonlinearity cancellation using SDPs corresponds to the procedure described in Section~\ref{Sec_NonCan}.

+The main advantage of a feedback linearization is that a flat system can exactly be linearized in some coordinates.
+Thereby, for instance, global asymptotic stability can be ensured.
+On the other hand, the approximate nonlinearity cancellation from Section~\ref{Sec_NonCan} stays in the original coordinates.
+Thus, it allows a controller design and closed-loop analysis in the original coordinates.
+Moreover, the latter does not require flatness of the system.\\

+Under the more restrictive assumption that complete dictionaries for the state transformation $\Psi$ and the input transformation $\Psi_v$ are available, \cite{De_Persis_new} learns both transformations from data.
+To this end, the null space of a data-dependent matrix has to be computed, which is even for large matrices possible.
+Based on the obtained state and input transformation, an explicit control law to locally stabilize the nonlinear system around an equilibrium can be deduced.\\

 In summary, data-driven feedback linearization requires knowledge of a function basis for the input transformation and leads to a nonlinear system description.
 Hence, it does not allow for a system analysis or state-feedback design by SDPs.
 A linear description of the system dynamics can only be obtained together with a nonlinearity cancellation.
 Contrary, Koopman linearization does not require an input transformation.
 Thus, a (bi-)linear characterization of the system itself is deduced, which is suitable for a system analysis by SDPs.
 We refer to \cite{Learning_Koopman_Eigenfcn} for a more thorough discussion of advantages of the Koopman paradigm compared to feedback linearization.
+Moreover, the question rises whether the overhead of SDPs is necessary as practicable and rigorous learning-based approaches based on feedback linearization already exist, e.g., see \cite{Feedbacklin_alternative1} and \cite{Feedbacklin_alternative2}.